Hourly Rates for Fractional CMO Services

 However, the Fractional Chief Marketing Officer (CMO) is the only Executive-as-a-Service that generates revenue, essentially making the Fractional CMO an investment, rather than an expense.
 Many organizations fail to realize that the hourly rate for a fractional CMO is less important than the revenue growth a Fractional CMO should generate.
 In other words, the cost of a Fractional CMO should be a small portion of the revenue growth they generate for your business.

 Therefore, a Fractional CMO is not someone you want doing your day-to-day marketing activities.
 They are not who should be creating content such as blogs, social media posts, and videos.
 They should not be the ones creating advertisements or designing graphics.
-These functions are not worth the rate a true CMO charges, and if the CMO is focused on these activities, then they are not providing your business with the strategic and leadership skills a true CMO offers.
+These functions are not worth the rates that an experienced Fractional CMO charges.
+If the Fractional CMO is focused on these activities, then they are doing a disservice to your business by not providing the strategic planning and leadership skills that you should expect.
 The skills that strengthen your brand, create demand for your products and services, improve profit margins, and generate substantial growth.
-These are results that generate a return on marketing investment.
+These are results that generate an optimal return on marketing investment.

 Return on Marketing Investment (RoMI)